PolicyEngine/policyengine-app/src/posts/articles/harris-eitc.md

 ![](https://cdn-images-1.medium.com/max/3152/0*r6VvrLKiMIAkn9jx)

-12% of the population benefits, and 5% gain more than 5% of their prior income.
-There are a small (less than 1%) number of households who lose income due to their State EITC match being more generous for demographically-ineligible EITC households than the expanded EITC is.
+12% of the population benefits, and 5% gain more than 5% of their prior net income.
+Under one percent of households lose income due to their state EITC match being more generous for demographically-ineligible EITC households than the expanded EITC is.

 ![](https://cdn-images-1.medium.com/max/3200/0*s42zWiiXqimZLITE)